 Psoriasis affects different parts of the body.
 The type of psoriasis you have and where it develops will help you and your doctor determine the best way to manage it.

-For inverse psoriasis, your dermatologist might recommend a powder to keep the lesions in the skin folds dry.
+For inverse psoriasis, your dermatologist might recommend a powder to keep lesions in the skin folds dry.
 If you have scalp psoriasis, they might suggest a shampoo containing hydrocortisone, a type of corticosteroid that can decrease the inflammation and itching caused by sweating.
 Shampoos containing coal tar or ketoconazole may also help.

 If you sweat excessively — a condition called hyperhidrosis — your doctor might recommend: